bohlinger/wavy/docs/installation.rst

    .. code-block:: bash

-      export PYTHONPATH=$PYTHONPATH:/home/patrikb/wavy
+      export PYTHONPATH=$PYTHONPATH:/path/to/your/wavy

 .. note::

-   My user *patrikb* was used in this example.
-This will be the case in more examples and needs to be adjusted for other users.
+   /path/to/your/wavy/ should be replace with the full path of your wavy folder.
+It will be the case throughout all this documentation.

 Create an .env file in your wavy directory and point to the location where you plan to store your custom config files, as well as your wavy directory.
 Your .env-file could look like:

    .. code-block:: bash

-      WAVY_CONFIG=path/to/your/config/files
+      WAVY_CONFIG=/path/to/your/config/
       WAVY_DIR=/path/to/your/wavy/

 How to start your own project and how to manage the config files is explained in a separate tutorial.